HIFU Risks & Side effects

 What is the aftercare for HIFU?

-It is especially important to avoid direct sun exposure and apply SPF50.
+It is essential to avoid direct sun exposure and apply SPF50.
 UV rays cause most of our skin ageing, including sagginess, wrinkles, and pigmentation.
 UVA also damages the collagen and elastin in the skin.
 This will compromise and limit the results of HIFU treatment.

 Secondly, avoid activities that can increase skin temperature for 48 hours, such as sauna, excessive exercise, and hot baths.